 Loot boxes are also out in Modern Warfare, and are being replaced by a new battle pass system similar to the ones used in free-to-play games such as Fortnite.
 There will be free and premium content streams through the battle pass, and you will be able to see everything you can earn before purchasing the battle pass.
 The content will all be cosmetic, so game balance will not be ruined for those who don’t purchase.

 PC players will get a number of performance perks not seen on Xbox One and PS4, including uncapped framerate, HDR support, FOV sliders, widescreen and multi-monitor support, and more customization options for mouse/keyboard players.

 Activision has stated one of the pre-order bonus items is a Prestige token players will be able to redeem in Black Ops 4, but only if it’s on the platform you’re pre-ordering COD:MW for.

 The Precision Edition, also known as the collector’s edition, is exclusive to GameStop and comes with the game, a steelbook, KontrolFreek Modern Warfare branded performance thumbsticks and controller skin, as well as the “All Ghillied Up”, “Crew Expendable”, and “War Pig” Operator Packs.
 Pre-ordering at GameStop will also earn you an exclusive double-sided poster and animated C.O.D.E. calling card, which donates to the Call of Duty Endowment, a program that helps unemployed veterans find jobs.

-The prestige edition is available for PlayStation 4 or Xbox One for $99.99.
-You can also grab the standard edition for PS4 or Xbox One at $59.99.
+The prestige edition is available foror for $99.99.
+You can also grab the standard edition for or at $59.99.